zwets/sms-gateway/README.md

 }
 ```

-The payload, when decrypted, has the classic structure: one or more
+The payload field, when decrypted, has the classic structure: one or more
 headers, followed by an empty line, followed by the body:

-    To: 31629845432
+    To: +31629845432
     Sender: name or number

     Here is the content.

 At least the `To` header and body must be present.
+The value of the `To`
+header must be a full international number with the `+` prefix.
+Other
-Other headers may be
-required depending on backend; excess headers are ignored.
-The `SmsMessage`
+headers may be required depending on backend.
+Excess headers are ignored.
-class captures this logic.

-#### Encryption
+### Encryption

 Encryption and decryption work as follows:

  * The SMS Gateway has a (configurable) "vault", a Java keystore that holds
    a key pair for each client
- * The [sms-crypto](https://github.com/zwets/sms-crypto) CLI tool can be
+ * The [sms-client](https://github.com/zwets/sms-client) CLI tool can be
-   used to manage the vaults
+   used to manage vaults
- * The SMS Gateway comes with a default vault packaged in the JAR; this
+ * The SMS Gateway comes with a default vault packaged in the JAR.
+This
    vault has a key pair for the 'test' client (see [Testing](#testing) below)
  * For integration testing and production, either copy the default vault or
    create a new vault, add a key pair for every client, then
    * Place the vault in a non-world-readable place on the file system
    * Configure its location in the application properties for your profile
    (see [Configuration](#configuration) below)
- * To connect a client, retrieve the public key for that client from your
+ * To connect a client, give it its public key (retrieved from the vault with
-   vault with the `sms-crypto` CLI tool, and make the client encrypt the
+   the `sms-client` CLI tool), and make the client encrypt the payload in each
-   payload in each request with that public key (see the `PkiUtils` class).
+   request with that public key.
+   * Support code for encrypting is in the PkiUtils class in `sms-client`

 ### Response